haroldtreen/haroldtreen.github.io/_posts/2016-10-19-recurse-center-week-3.md

 The whole update process was somewhat tedious.
 Every package was a layer to work through - but I'm super happy with the result.

 I had also been a tad uncertain about how I was going to get a Firefox version of EpubPress.
-Being able to sit down and bash it out was super fulfilling.
+Being able to sit down and bash it out was super relieving.

 #### **Talks**

 Besides managing to make progress on my own work, I also got to go to some fun tech events.

 On Tuesday was an event called "Hack N Tell".
 A show and tell for people's tech projects.
 On Thursday was an Etsy/RC event.
 Getting to hear from past Recursers and see their post-RC work was really interesting.

 ### Physical 🏃